lgtm-migrator/ui-refresh-test/docs/adrs/003-forms.md

 - `-` **Does not work within class components**

 ### React Final Form (26kB)

 - `+` Flexible API for any sort of input component
 - `-` Even basic examples end up pretty deeply indented/nested
 - `-` Not react-based, introduces non-react observing/rendering into the app
 - `-` Large in size, compared to other options considered
 - `-` No builtin support for validation libraries

 ## References <!-- List any relevant resources about the ADR, consider using footnotes as below where useful -->

 - [Function as Child Components]

-[Function as Child Components]: https://reactpatterns.js.org/docs/function-as-child-component/
+[function as child components]: https://reactpatterns.js.org/docs/function-as-child-component/